Incredible tips to deal with anxiety when travelling

 What is around you?
 Is there a little cafe? a cute bar with outdoor seating?
 Or somewhere with a snug you can go shelter in?

-Now you have time to just sit, relax, watch the world go by, have the person you’re with help distract you or call your safety blanket.
+Now you have time to just sit, relax, watch the world go by, have the person you’re with help distract you or call your safety blanket, to help with your vacation anxiety.
 You’re in a safe space, focus on enjoying your drink and plan what you’re going to do after your break.

 Where’s the food at?